jasminerc23/Data_Projects_TripleTen/Airbnb/Readme.md

 ## Airbnb Short Term Vacation Rental Market Analysis
+* My first project with Tripleten designed to showcase mastery on advanced spreadsheets.

 ## Prerequisites:
-* Google Sheets- to view this spreadsheet you must have a Google account- use this link to create an account if necessary: [Follow the link -> ]https://www.google.com/sheets/about/
+* Google Sheets- to view this spreadsheet you must have a Google account- use this link to create an account if necessary:[Follow the link -> ]https://www.google.com/sheets/about/

+Youtube Video Overview can be found <a href='https://youtu.be/x1HB91wnnTs' target=_blank><u>here</u>.</a>

 ## Project task:
 * Analyze Airbnb's database to identify a profitable neighborhood where a real estate investor can purchase property to establish a short term vacation rental.
 The client gives a certain set of criteria in which the database is to be analyzed.
 After analysis offer the client suggestions on where to purchase property using pivot tables in Google Sheets.